 SAP ERP Replenishment Lead Time The time it takes between placing an order with a supplier and that order arriving on the manufacturing floor to be filled.
-The goal is to have a short lead time for replenishment orders but not so short that inventory management is compromised.
+The goal is to have a short lead time for replenishment orders, but not so short that inventory management is compromised.
 The elimination of waste is the key to successful Lean Manufacturing.
 Reduced lead time is the most effective way to eliminate waste.
 Reduced lead time implies that a product or service should be manufactured and delivered faster than it needs to be replenished in stock.
-This is possible through availability checks and replenishment lead time.
+This is possible through availability checks and replenishment lead times.

 This blog will look at the Replenishment lead time, also known as the RLT in Availability check.

 Table of Contents